CaiJimmy/hugo-theme-stack/README.md

 ## Requirements

 This theme uses SCSS and TypeScript.
-For that reason, it's necessary to use **Hugo Extended version ≥ 0.74.0**.
+For that reason, it's necessary to use **Hugo ≥ 0.74.0**.

+**Note**: You'll need Hugo Extended version to edit SCSS files

 ## Installation